qkost/raiders-of-the-lost-dice/Encounters/99 Underdark Encounters.md

 # 12. Divine Shackle

+* Extremely bright and well-lit
 * Shackles
 	* One of six in Exandria
 	* Four 1/4 mile long massive chains tied to a great obelisk that reaches up half a mile into the sky
 	* Chains give off a divine light
-* Demons gathered at end of light
+	* Drawing demonic glyphs to weaken shackles
+* Monsters
 	* 1x Wobalas
 	* 1x Tormenauk
 	* Nx Pitlings (minions)